What Is ORP in Hydrogen Water?

 Mistake 2: Assuming negative ORP proves health benefits

 Negative ORP is a water-chemistry reading.
-It does not prove that a product prevents, treats, cures, or diagnoses disease.
+It does not prove that a product prevents, treats, cures, mitigates, or diagnoses disease.

 Mistake 3: Ignoring pH